 Since 2011, AC together with its local delivery partner, the Swedish Committee for Afghanistan (SCA), has focused its educational efforts on Takhar Province in Northern Afghanistan.
 The initial priority was to support education for local communities in the remote district of Worsaj, where barely a single adult woman can read or write.

-Through the work of AC, educational opportunities for children in Worsaj have improved significantly and today, 89% of boys and girls are going to school.
+Through the work of AC, educational opportunities for children in Worsaj have improved significantly and today, most children are going to school.
 In 2015, we were asked to support replication of this project in Rustaq district.
 Rustaq is a large, impoverished district, also in Takhar, with a population of 270,000.
 The need for education is great and teaching standards are low, just as they were when AC started work in Worsaj District in 2011.

 We build classrooms, wells, latrines and sports facilities at existing schools with little or no infrastructure.